vim-syntastic/syntastic/README.markdown

 Another reason it could fail is that the error output for the syntax checker may have changed.
 In this case, make sure you have the latest version of the syntax checker installed.
 If it still fails then create an issue - or better yet, create a pull request.

 __Q.
+Recently some of my syntax checker options have stopped working...__

+A. The options are still there, they have just been renamed.
+Recently, almost all syntax checkers were refactored to use the new `syntastic#makeprg#build()` function.
+This made a lot of the old explicit options redundant - as they are no implied.
+The new implied option usually have slightly different names to the old options.

+e.g. Previously there was this option: `g:syntastic_phpcs_conf`, now you must use `g:syntastic_php_phpcs_args`.

+See `:help syntastic-checker-options` for more information.

+__Q.
 Syntastic supports several checkers for my filetype - how do I tell it which one(s) to use?__

 A. Stick a line like this in your vimrc: